Between heavenly beaches and tropical forests

 Needless to say, in this luxury paradise, the prices are astronomical and any contact with the inhabitants is forbidden.
 It’s a pity because the island of Mnemba is also home to real natural treasures, with its beautiful underwater world.

 Jozani National Park

-One of the last witnesses of Zanzibar’s tropical forest, it stretches over 50 kilometres between Chwaka Bay and Uzi Bay.
+One of the last witnesses of Zanzibar’s tropical forest, it stretches over 50 kilometers between Chwaka Bay and Uzi Bay.

 This swampy jungle is still home to a rich and lush wildlife, including two particularly rare species of monkeys: the red colobus and the blue skye.